ianthehenry/judge/README.md

 (def main judge/main)
 ```

 This isn't necessary if you're writing simple tests and putting them all in the `test/` subdirectory -- `jpm test` will run all of them.
-But it has some advantages:

-`jpm test` stops running tests after the first failing test file.
+But it has one big advantage: `jpm test` stops running tests after the first failing test file.
 By importing multiple files into a single test runner, you can run all your tests and see all the failures at once.
 It can also be much faster, if you're writing...

 ### Context-dependent tests